Program

 • Chris Partridge, Andrew Mitchell, Sergio de Cesare and Oscar Xiberta Soto Disentangling the schema turn: Restoring the information base to conceptual modelling

 Session 2: Conceptual Modeling: What Next?
+(Chair: Heinrich C. Mayr)

-• Roland Kaschek Specifying "Model"
+• Roland Kaschek Towards Specifying "Model".
+Position statement

 11th International Workshop on Ontologies and Conceptual Modeling (OntoCom)